jasonrwang/EPA_binder/README.md

 ### Adding More Packages

 Edit one of the above requirements/install files to include the package you want to use for next time you launch Binder.
+This may require Binder to recompile your working environment, which can take many, many minutes!

 If you need to do something quickly, make a new cell and: